hyperledger/fabric-sdk-node/docs/tutorials/discovery.md

 a transaction (a set of endorsements) to an orderer does not mean that the transaction will be committed, it means that the request was built properly and that the sender has the authority to send the request.
-The response from the orderer will indicate that the orderer has excepted the request.
+The response from the orderer will indicate that the orderer has accepted the request.
 The `sendTransaction` has an optional parameter `orderer` that indicates the orderer to send the transaction.
 The handler will use the orderer as specified with the `orderer` parameter and send to any other orderers.
 If no orderer is specified the handler